DanielProano/Reaching_For_The_Stars/README.md

 # Simulation

-We also built a working simulation of what an Exoplanet might look-like with OpenGL to create a planetary model system.
+We also built a working simulation of what an Exoplanet might look-like with THREE.js to create a planetary model system.

 # Attempted but buggy